goochjs/goochjs.github.io/_posts/2014-09-08-perl-and-python-through-a-proxy-server.md

 layout: post
 title: Perl and Python through a proxy server
 modified:
-excerpt: "Script snippet to work from inside a corporate network."
+excerpt: "Script snippets in Perl and Python to allow APIs to work from inside a corporate network"
 comments: true
 tags: [scripts,perl,python]
 image: